 - Trauma Therapy.
 Our therapists use a trauma-informed approach to help clients overcome psychological trauma.
 The GBV program recognizes that individuals who access our services often experience a combination of acute and developmental trauma.
 An acute trauma can be one where a person perceives a threat to one’s life, body, or emotional safety.
 Developmental trauma can occur because of adverse and chronic childhood experiences, such as neglect and abuse.
 As a result of trauma, people may have difficulty coping with their experiences, which can be very distressing and disruptive to daily functioning.
 Our therapists support individuals by working toward managing trauma symptoms, reducing shame and blame and building healthy relationships.
 Our therapists apply various therapeutic modalities in this process, including relational therapy and EMDR, as well as provide psychoeducation for participants and their family.

 - Community Outreach & Education.
-The GBV team is available to provide educational workshops to youth in various settings.
-The presentations take a preventative approach to human trafficking/sex trafficking and incorporate topics such as healthy relationships, consent, and boundary setting.
-Concurrently, the team is available to provide training on the topics of sex trafficking and trauma-informed care to service providers.
+The GBV team is available to provide outreach and education to youth 12-29 years old in various settings.
+Outreach and education take a preventative, non-judgemental approach to human trafficking/sex trafficking and incorporate topics such as healthy relationships, safety, consent and boundary setting.
+Concurrently, as part of our outreach, the GBV team can provide education on the topics of sex trafficking and trauma-informed care to service providers.

 - Support Group.
 Our Peer Navigators run an online support group with support from one of our Trauma Therapists.
 The group focuses on life skills and social/recreational activities.